xoeye/purify/README.md

 ### Deepcopy

-As above, if you have a need for deepcopying, you only need to pass `deep=True` to the decorator to accomplish this.
+As above, if you have a need for deepcopying, you need only to pass `deep=True` to the decorator.